 Noticeably, H1 is not a part of histone core assembly, it binds to histone DNA and hence called as linker histone.
-Only single H1 histone is present on each linker DNA therefor the H1 histone is half in number as compared to other histones.
+Only single H1 histone is present on each linker DNA therefore the H1 histone is half in number as compared to other histones.

 H1 histone is slightly larger than other histones.
-The histones in nucleosome core assembly have a histone fold domain which facilitates the binding of DNA to histones.
+The histones in the nucleosome core assembly have a histone fold domain which facilitates the binding of DNA to histones.

 Each histone molecule from the core histone assembly has the amino terminus tail of amino acids.
 The nucleosome core along with the linker DNA is called as chromatosome.

-For performing replication, it is very crucial to release histones from DNA thus the DNA in nucleosome core assembly is negatively supercoiled.
+For performing replication, it is very crucial to release histones from DNA thus, the DNA in nucleosome core assembly is negatively supercoiled.
 It wrapped left-handedly which allows DNA to perform replication.

 For more detail on DNA replication read the article: The General process of DNA replication